els2250/p8105final_emmamarathontraining/p8105final_emmamarathontraining.md

 **Motivation**:

-Our motivation for this project is to analyze Emma’s training habits fro the New York City Marathon to better inform Emma in her future endeavors and to prevent future injuries.
+Our motivation for this project is to analyze Emma’s training habits for the New York City Marathon to better inform Emma in her future endeavors and to prevent future injuries.